gatsbyjs/gatsby/docs/docs/adding-a-shopping-cart-with-snipcart.md

 Importantly, `data-item-url` denotes the URL of the webpage displaying the product(s).
 Snipcart needs to crawl this page to validate the order.
 The web crawler looks for the HTML element with the `snipcart-add-item` CSS class as well as the `data-item-id` and checks what it finds there against whatever is in the cart.

-Note that, while you're testing, a `data-item-url` value of `"/"` is fine.
-For the checkout flow to work, you will eventually need to replace this with the actual URL at which you've published your catalogue or product page.
+> Note that, while you're testing, a `data-item-url` value of `"/"` is fine.
+For the checkout flow to work, you will eventually need to replace this with the actual URL at which you've published your catalog or product page.

 To learn more about defining products, see the [Snipcart documentation](https://docs.snipcart.com/v3/setup/products).